Custom analytics integration

 });

-With this sample implementation, the data could be passed to your target platform several times for a single experiment, if this experiment is active on several pages.
-Every page where the experiment is active would result in the invocation of the processExperimentForMyTargetPlatform() function.
-You could of course improve the sample code to remember every experiment already processed, and thus restrict the passing of data to a single use.
-Usually, this would have the advantage of removing useless extra server calls to your target platform.
+With this sample implementation, the data could be passed to your target platform several times for a single experiment if the experiment is active on multiple pages.
+Every page where the experiment is active results in the invocation of the processExperimentForMyTargetPlatform() function.
+You can improve the sample code to remember every experiment already processed, restricting the data passing to a single use.
+This approach typically removes unnecessary extra server calls to your target platform.